Ethiopian National Defense Force: Strategic Commanders

+All of the commanders listed above are member of defense council and Strategic commander of Ethiopia defense force.

-Highest Award of Ethiopia
+Highest award

-Ethiopia presents this award for citizens who have a Great contribution in the country.
+Ethiopia presents this award for citizens who have a Great contribution and incredible achievement.

 There are two highest awards presented by President of Federal Democratic Republic of Ethiopia and the Prime minister of the Federal Democratic republic of Ethiopia (Government of Ethiopia).